-Jacques-Cartier Bridge
+Jacques Cartier Bridge

-The main work carried out during the last quarter aimed at rehabilitating the piers and reinforcing the steel structure on the Montreal side.
+The main work carried out during the last quarter aimed at rehabilitating the steel towers and reinforcing the steel structure on the Montreal side.
 This work takes place in an urban environment with residences and municipal streets nearby.
 The conjunction of these different realities makes the project all the more complex as traffic lanes on the bridge must be closed during certain critical works requiring the decrease of the loads on the structure.
 Usually, this type of work is carried out at night so as not to impede traffic.
-However, the noise generated by the work on steel, including the removal of rivets and bolting, limits the available work time slots.
+However, given the proximity of residences, the noise generated by the work on steel, including the removal of rivets and bolting, limits the available work time slots.
 The issues of this highly complex construction project require a lot of coordination and important measures to minimize the noise impacts.

-The other major construction project the Jacques-Cartier Bridge is the continuation of the work to light the bridge.
+The other major construction project the Jacques Cartier Bridge is the continuation of the work to light the bridge.
 This project is carried out in collaboration with the Society for the Celebration of Montreal's 375th Anniversary and the Federal Secretariat Canada 150.
 The type of construction project is, once again, very complex because of the nature of the work, which combines the specialties of steel erector with electrical, telecommunications and programming work.
 Moreover, the risk level of this project is very high, notably because it involves work at great heights, above the water and above traffic lanes, with an electrical component and winter working conditions.
+Despite the very tight schedule, the project was inaugurated as planned on May 17, 2017, which is the official date of the City of Montreal's 375th anniversary.
+An event capsule was also presented on July 1, 2017 to mark the 150th anniversary of the Confederation of Canada.
+The work will be completed during the second quarter of 2017-2018.